-The duties of managing the market risk including liquidity, interest rate and foreign exchange risk lies with the Treasury Division under the supervision of ALCO committee.
-The ALCO committee is comprised of senior executives of the Bank, who meets at least once in a month.
-The committee evaluates the current position of the Bank and gives directions to mitigate the market risk exposure to a minimum level
+The duties of managing the market risk including liquidity, interest rate and foreign exchange risk lies with the Treasury Division under the supervision of ALCO.
+The ALCO is comprised of senior executives of the Bank, who meets at least once in a month.
+The committee evaluates the current position of the Bank and gives directions to mitigate the market risk exposure to a minimum level.